 There are several highways that connect Adelaide to the rest of Australia.
 Major roads include the A8/M8 to Melbourne, the A20 to Mildura/Canberra, the A87 to Alice Springs, and the A1, which runs along pretty much the entire Australian coastline.

 Note that many if not all of these routes will be very long though – unless you’re making the 8-hour journey from Melbourne, it’ll take days to reach Adelaide from any other major Australian destination.
+If you’re heading to or from Melbourne, the drive makes an epic road trip to Adelaide.

 For a more interesting transit experience, you can take a long distance sleeper train.
 Several famous Australian rail lines, like the Ghan, Overland, and India Pacific make a stop in Adelaide.
 Though tickets are somewhat expensive, traveling by train can be one of the most unique and romantic experiences you can have while backpacking in Australia.